-More information, including a short video showing the Slide Rule being used, can be found at www.ipcrg.org/AsthmaRightCare and www.ipcrg.org/asthmarightcare/asthma-right-care-videos
+More information, including a short video showing the Slide Rule being used, can be found at www.ipcrg.org/AsthmaRightCare

 NOTE

 There are some devices that do not contain 200 puffs.
 So please check the number in the devices you prescribe/dispense or use, and modify your messages accordingly.